cackle-rs/cackle/README.md

 With all these limitations, what's the point?
 The goal really is to just raise the bar for what's required to sneak problematic code unnoticed into some package.
 Use of Cackle should not replace any manual code reviews of your dependencies that you would otherwise have done.

-## Backward compatibility

-We have a version number field in the configuration file.
-At least initially and for minor, obscure changes, bug fixes etc, there probably won't be a version bump.
-This means that updating to a newer version of Cackle might result in errors that require a change to your cackle.toml.
-In cases where a change is being made that we think would require substantial unnecessary changes to people's cackle.toml, we'll put the change behind a new configuration option and set the default for that option based on the version field.

 ## How it works